 - How do I get an office?

-Lots of information on both on- and off-campus housing options is available through the Practical Planning Guide and/or Housing.
+Lots of information on both on- and off-campus housing options is available through the MIT Graduate and Family Housing page.
 Housing is tight in the Cambridge and Boston areas, so the sooner you begin looking, the better your choices.
 If you are interested in finding a roommate who is a Physics graduate student, please e-mail the Academic Programs Office and we will advertise to all incoming students. [top]

 Detailed information regarding visa requirements is available on the International Students Office website.
 Occasionally, students are required to obtain a letter documenting their financial support from the Department; if you need such a letter, contact the Academic Programs Office. [top]

 All Fellowship, RA, and TA recipients will receive checks once a month throughout the term.
-Checks are distributed at the end of the month, so the first payment will be disbursed at the end of September.
-Students in need of payment in advance of that time should contact MIT's Student Financial Services. [top]
+Checks are distributed at the end of the month, so the first payment will be disbursed at the end of September. [top]

 MIT Information Systems issues personalized Athena User Account registration vouchers for each new student, with information and instructions that allow you to set up your account from any computer with internet access.
-The vouchers are sent to the Academic Programs Office which distributes them to incoming students early in the summer, allowing you to establish your new email address before your arrival for the fall term. [top]
+The vouchers are sent to the Academic Programs Office and are distributed to incoming students early in the summer, allowing you to establish your new email address before your arrival for the fall term. [top]

 Upon your arrival at MIT, you may visit the Card Office in the basement of the Stratton Student Center (W20-021) to have your picture taken and your card created.
 For more information, see http://web.mit.edu/mitcard/getcard.html. [top]

-Registration for the fall term is on Tuesday, September 4, 2012.
-Specific details about arranging appointments will be provided during Orientation. [top]
+Registration day information can be found on http://web.mit.edu/registrar/calendar/.
+Specific details about arranging appointments will be provided during Orientation or sent directly from your advisor. [top]

 Academic Advisors are assigned by the Division Heads prior to the start of the semester.
 Students will be notified of their advisor during Orientation. [top]

-If your supervisor arranges for you to begin research during the summer, you should visit Academic Programs, 4-315, upon your arrival.
-We will assist you with the necessary logistics such as obtaining an MIT ID, completing paperwork and registering for the summer.
-Please contact us prior to your arrival if you have any questions. [top]
+If your supervisor arranges for you to begin research during the summer, you should make sure to contact the Academic Programs Office as soon as you know that you will arrive early.
+We can assist you with the necessary plans for obtaining an MIT ID, completing paperwork and registering for the summer. [top]

 Incoming students with Research Assistantships will begin research within the division providing his or her financial support immediately.
 Assignment to specific research groups varies between divisions.

-Students with Fellowships and Teaching Assistantships are not required to begin research within a specific group right away, although many choose to; they should take time to consider many options and find a group that provides the best match.
-In many cases, a good way to do this is to jump into a group early while at the same time considering many options.
-The fellowship or TA period should be used actively; students should not put off looking for a group until fellowship or TA funding is nearly exhausted. [top]
+Students with Fellowships are not required to begin research within a specific group right away, although many choose to.
+The best approach is usually to consider many options and find a group that provides the best match.
+In many cases, a good way to do this is to jump into a group early while at the same time considering other possibilities.
+The fellowship period should be used actively; students should not put off looking for a group until fellowship funding is nearly exhausted. [top]

 I was nominated by a specific division in the admissions process.
 Do I have to join a research group within that Division?
 What if I want to switch areas?

-Students already conducting research who are interested in switching to a different group or area should consult with Catherine Modica, Academic Administrator, or with Prof. Rajagopal, regarding the process and possibilities.
+Students already conducting research who are interested in switching to a different group or area should consult with Catherine Modica, Academic Administrator, or with Prof. Mavalvala, regarding the process and possibilities.
 Switching groups can be supported by the department through one semester of a Teaching Assistantship.
 However, funding beyond that semester is contingent upon a match being found.
-Ms. Modica or Prof. Rajagopal can provide additional information for those interested. [top]
+Ms. Modica or Prof. Mavalvala can provide additional information. [top]

 Students with Research Assistantships will be assigned an office by the division and/or group providing funding.
-Students with fellowships or Teaching Assistantships will be provided an office by the division which nominated them for their funding offer. [top]
+Students with fellowships will be provided an office by the division that nominated them for their funding offer. [top]